MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/advanced-adapter-usage-mashup.md

 When calling a JavaScript adapter procedure from another JavaScript adapter use the `WL.Server.invokeProcedure(invocationData)` API.
 This API enables to invoke a procedure on any of your adapters. `WL.Server.invokeProcedure(invocationData)` returns the result object retrieved from the called procedure.

-The invocationData API format is:
+The <code>invocationData</code> function signature is:
 `WL.Server.invokeProcedure({adapter: [Adapter Name], procedure: [Procedure Name], parameters: [Parameters seperated by a comma]})`

+For example:
 {% highlight javascript %}
 WL.Server.invokeProcedure({ adapter : "AcmeBank", procedure : " getTransactions", parameters : [accountId, fromDate, toDate], });
 {% endhighlight %}